dafny-lang/dafny/docs/DafnyRef/Statements.md

 }
 ```

-The assignment with failure operator `:-` returns from the method if the value evaluates to a failure value of a failure-compatible type, see [Section 19.7](sec-update-failure).
+The assignment with failure operator `:-` returns from the method if the value evaluates to a failure value of a failure-compatible type (see [Section 19.7](#sec-update-failure)).

 ## 19.9.
 Guards
 ````grammar